intercontinental-academia/intercontinental-academia.github.io/content/Mentors/yonath.md

 wikipedia: https://en.wikipedia.org/wiki/Ada_Yonath

 ---
+[Schluenzen, F., Tocilj, A., Zarivach, R., Harms, J., Gluehmann, M., Janell, D., ... & Yonath, A. (2000).
+Structure of functionally activated small ribosomal subunit at 3.3 Å resolution.
+Cell, 102(5), 615-623.](https://doi.org/10.1016/S0092-8674(00)00084-2 "Schluenzen, F., Tocilj, A., Zarivach, R., Harms, J., Gluehmann, M., Janell, D., ... & Yonath, A. (2000).
+Structure of functionally activated small ribosomal subunit at 3.3 Å resolution.
+Cell, 102(5), 615-623.")

-G. Cimicata, T. Bose, G. Fridkin, A. Rivalta, M., Peretz, A., Bashan, A., and Yonath, A. E. (2020).
+[G. Cimicata, T. Bose, G. Fridkin, A. Rivalta, M., Peretz, A., Bashan, A., and Yonath, A. E. (2020).
 Contemporary challenges in medical usage of antibiotics.
-In Acta - The Pontifical Academy of Sciences.

-Schluenzen, F., Tocilj, A., Zarivach, R., Harms, J., Gluehmann, M., Janell, D., ... & Yonath, A. (2000).
-Structure of functionally activated small ribosomal subunit at 3.3 Å resolution.
-Cell, 102(5), 615-623.
+In Acta - The Pontifical Academy of Sciences.](http://www.academiadelasciencias.va/content/dam/accademia/pdf/pas_acta25.pdf#page=98 "G. Cimicata, T. Bose, G. Fridkin, A. Rivalta, M., Peretz, A., Bashan, A., and Yonath, A. E. (2020).
+Contemporary challenges in medical usage of antibiotics.
+In Acta - The Pontifical Academy of Sciences.")